karaiwulf/lesbianunix.dev/content/about.md

 I am a transfemme hacker.
 My prounouns are [fæ/fær](https://pronoun.is/fae).

 My specialty is information security.
 I can be both blue and red team.
-I am versed in the realm of software engineering, but also have some experience with hardware hacking, design, and layout.
+I am (not very) versed in the realm of software engineering, but also have some experience with hardware hacking, design, and layout.

 The programming languages I've worked with the most are C, Go, Rust, and Python.
 In no particular order, but I happen to really like Rust and C.

 I have OS experience with [Illumos](https://illumos.org/),